mfclarke/mfclarke.github.io/_posts/2016-04-23-introduction-to-reactive-cocoa-4.md

 comments: True
 ---

-### AKA The ELI5 idiots guide to [Reactive Cocoa 4](https://github.com/reactivecocoa/reactivecocoa) for dummies who are [fluent in Swift 2](https://www.objc.io/books/advanced-swift/) but know nothing about any version of Reactive Cocoa (though maybe know a little bit of [what FRP is all about](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754))

 Reactive Cocoa 4 is pretty new and there are some big syntax changes since previous versions.
 Unfortunately this means all the information online at the moment is more concerned with those changes rather than showing you how to use it from scratch.
 If you're new to the whole thing, that steep FRP learning curve is even more steep than normal.
 Until now.
-Hold on to your flatMaps, here comes part 1.
+Hold on to your flatMaps, I give you:

-## Signals, Events, Values, say what?
+### The ELI5 idiots guide to [Reactive Cocoa 4](https://github.com/reactivecocoa/reactivecocoa) for dummies who are [fluent in Swift 2](https://www.objc.io/books/advanced-swift/) but know nothing about any version of Reactive Cocoa (though maybe know a little bit of [what FRP is all about](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754))

 Before you start, get a clone of the Reactive Cocoa Github repo up and running in Xcode, [set up a playground that imports the ReactiveCocoa and Result frameworks](https://github.com/ReactiveCocoa/ReactiveCocoa/pull/2795) (checkout that PR if you're lazy like me) and grab a fresh cup of ☕️

 Right, you good?
 Ok let's go.

+## Signals, Events, Values, say what?
 Say you want to send an ```Int``` somewhere.
 In ReactiveCocoa 4 speak, that ```Int``` is a value, that is sent on a ```Signal```.
 A ```Signal``` can be used to send any number of values over time, so it's best to think about it as a continuous stream that values flow down.
 For an object to receive these values, it needs to *observe* the ```Signal```.

 Makes sense.
 So let's send our ```Int```.
 To do this, we create a ```Signal``` and it's corresponding ```Observer```, and we send the ```Int``` using the ```Observer``` object.
 This can be slightly confusing at first, but it's very simple: the ```Observer``` object isn't the object observing the ```Signal``` - it **represents** objects that are observing the ```Signal```.
 So when we send a value using our ```Observer``` object, we're really sending a value down the ```Signal``` to everything observing the ```Signal```.